 The requirements shall apply with NR signals in the passband of the repeater at:

-The level that produce the maximum rated output power (Prated,in_AC).
+The lowest input level that produces the rated passband output power (Prated,p,AC).

 Up to:

-The level that produce the maximum rated output power (Prated,in_AC) plus 10dB
+The lowest input level that produces the rated passband output power (Prated,p,AC), plus 10dB

-In normal conditions, the measured output power, Pmax,out_AC shall remain within +2 dB and -2 dB of the rated output power Prated,out_AC, declared by the manufacturer.
+In normal conditions, the measured output power, Pmax,p,AC shall remain within +2 dB and -2 dB of the rated passband output power Prated,p,AC, declared by the manufacturer.

-In extreme conditions, the measured output power, Pmax,out_AC shall remain within +2.5 dB and -2.5 dB of the rated output power Prated,out_AC, declared by the manufacturer.
+In extreme conditions, the measured output power, Pmax,p,AC shall remain within +2.5 dB and -2.5 dB of the rated passband output power Prated,p,AC, declared by the manufacturer.

 ------ Next change -----------